Back to School| What is Inclusion?

 Aaron didn’t have to go through a segregated graduation ceremony and earn the right or prove he was ready to go to the inclusive celebration.

-We did prepare by considering what would Aaron need to be added or subtracted from the typical experience.
+We did prepare by considering what would Aaron need to be added or subtracted from the typical graduation experience.

 In his case, Aaron needed an extra support person, his wonderful teacher Mr. Mike Valdini.
-And, what needed to be subtracted–the damn mortar board hat!
+And, what needed to be subtracted–the mortar board hat!

 Keep Climbing: Onward and Upward